Qbject/six-dot-bot/README.md

 ## Extensibility

 ContentEditBot is designed not as a complete, ready-to-use bot, but as a core or framework that allows anyone to tailor it to their specific needs.
 The out-of-the-box set of blocks and features serves as a showcase of the app's capabilities.
-Developers can extend it to add carousels, product cards, video embeds, map embeds, comments, reviews, analytics gathering, charts, and more, enabling them to create their own bots that empower *their* users to create and share custom rich content.
-Refer to the Block Framework section for details on how to extend the bot.
+Developers can extend it to add any imaginable blocks, enabling them to create their own bots that empower *their* users to create and share custom rich content.
+Refer to the [Block Framework section](docs/api-reference.md#adding-new-block-types) for details on how to extend the bot.

+Here are just a few vercors of extending the bot that comes to mind:
+- Carouseld and product cards to enable users create own marketplaces.
+- Reactions so the visitors coming to the page from different sources can see what others thinks of it.
+- Charts with any level of interactivity.
+- Input blocks enabling page visitors to fill in their own data and submit it.
+Data submitted this way can be sent to the user within the bot chat.
+- Gathering advanced page analytics based on the Telegram user data
+- *And much more*

 ## Installation and Running